 All major Linux distributions are now systemd based.
 It is the new quasi standard.
-Although there have been some discussions in the community about its merits and its shortcomings, now it appears to be accepted in large parts of the Linux world.
+Although there have been some discussions in the community about its merits and shortcomings, it appears to be accepted now in large parts of the Linux world.